Skip to Content Skip to Lesson Navigation

 With your permission, lenders conduct what’s known as a “hard inquiry” to obtain your current credit scores.
 A hard credit inquiry can ding your credit score, although it’s typically only a few points, if any.
 When you’re shopping for a mortgage, the credit bureaus won’t count every hard inquiry against you.
 Instead, they’ll typically consider all lender inquiries within a 45-day period as one single check, which minimizes any harm to your credit and allows you to comparison shop.

-The VA doesn’t have a built-in credit score to be eligible for this program.
+The VA doesn’t have a built-in credit score to qualify for this program.
 But it’s important to remember the VA doesn’t make home loans.
 Instead, it basically provides a form of insurance on behalf of qualified borrowers.
-It’s ultimately up to lenders like Veterans United to decide whether to make a home loan.
+It’s ultimately up to lenders, like Veterans United, to decide whether to make a home loan.

 Because lenders take on most of the risk with each loan, they’re allowed to introduce requirements and standards that go beyond what the VA wants to see.
 You’ll often hear these additional requirements called “overlays.”
 A credit score cutoff is among the most common.